 Hussein also observed that farmers in the successful villages were moving away from the purely pastoral life to diversify their sources of income.
 Some villagers had started growing their own crops and even livestock feed.
 Many women, meanwhile, had started keeping bees, which offered an unexpected perk, Albanna says.
 The bees’ presence deterred people from cutting down rangeland shrubs and trees for fuel.

-Besides giving researchers and policy makers the information they need to design new interventions, the positive deviance approach can also strengthen existing interventions, says behavioral science and public policy expert Kai Ruggeri of Columbia University in New York.
+Besides giving researchers and policy makers the information they need to design new interventions, the positive deviance approach can also strengthen existing interventions, says behavioral science and public policy expert Kai Ruggeri of Columbia University.

 Consider nudges, a popular intervention that relies on simple tools to change behavior, wrote Ruggeri and coauthor Tomas Folke, a computer scientist at Rutgers University in Newark, N.J.
 Researchers have tested if nudging people with reminders to attend their doctor appointments can reduce no-shows.
 For instance, a study published in 2011 in the Journal of Telemedicine and Telecare showed that, across 29 studies, automated recordings or text messages increased attendance by 29 percent.